hydraulic-software/conveyor/guidebook/docs/stdlib/jdks.md

 ```

 You can easily point your config at any set of JDK distributions.
 The exact internal layout doesn't matter - JMODs will be located regardless of where they are in the directory or archive.

+## GraalVM

+You can write config to point at a GraalVM install, but please be aware that this won't let you select languages.
+GraalVM uses a different packaging system to other JDKs and thus the normal linking process isn't sufficient to create a minimal JDK with support for Truffle languages.
+Improved support for GraalVM is planned for a future release.